 Except they were not heroic.

 Pharaohs enslaved millions to build giant tombs that tourists ogle at today.
 Wearing Reparations for Slavery T-shirts, American holidaymakers buy kitschy pyramid key-rings and bronze sphinx paperweights to celebrate Egypt’s slave trade.
-Few think there is anything wrong with this, since Fake News give it their blessing, as does Hollywood.
+Few think there is anything wrong with this since Fake News gave it their blessing, as did Hollywood.
 Tour operators, afraid that people might see the hypocrisy, have started touting phony history about workers being voluntary.

 Nations make most monuments within the scope and budget of sensible governance, affordable, and within reason.
-Some, like pyramids, are built at the expense of the people, sacrificing healthy infrastructural development in the process.
-This history was always understood, and nobody argued about Egyptian slavery until snowflakes in college started to obsess about political correctness.
-The Left realized that if they did not do a makeover on Egyptian history, Arabs would be victims of an embargo on tourism.
-So they began to come up with “new theories” about how all the pyramid builders were fine and dandy, well-fed, and marvelously happy.
-It is just another example of Leftist history changing.
+Others, like pyramids, are built at the expense of the people, sacrificing healthy infrastructural development in the process.
+This history was always understood, and nobody argued about Egyptian slavery until snowflakes in college began obsessing about political correctness.
+The Left realized that if they did not do a makeover of Egyptian history, Arabs would be victims of an embargo on tourism.
+They came up with so-called “new theories” about how the pyramid builders were fine and dandy, well-fed, and marvelously happy.
+It is just another example of socialist history changing.